 Data analysis – How do you actually count seals from the air?

 During aerial surveys, all seal haul-out sites in the Schleswig-Holstein Wadden Sea are covered at low tide capturing digital photographs.
 The exact number of seals in these photographs is determined subsequently.
-In order to get a comprehensive picture of the seal population, surveys are conducted during the breeding season in June as well as during the annual moult in August.
+In order to get a comprehensive picture of the seal population, several flights are carried out both during the harbour seal pupping season in June as well as during the annual moult in August.

 The following images provide an insight into the evaluation method.